labgem/microscope-user-doc/docs/content/userpanel/manageaccessrights.rst

 How to give Access Rights to a new user?
 ----------------------------------------

-To add new access rights to a new user or set a same access rights to several genomes or users, click on the green button called « **+ Add New Access Rights** ».
+To add new access rights to a new user or set a same access right to several genomes or users, click on the green button called « **+ Add New Access Rights** ».
 You will be redirected into another interface with 3 steps:

 .. image:: img/man4.png